Shoreline Arts Alliance Open Calls

 Are you an unpublished writer or illustrator of children’s books?
 Have you dreamed of a chance to have your writing or portfolios reviewed by a literary agent or book publisher?

-Shoreline Arts Alliance is presenting the twenty first annual New Voices in Children’s Literature: Tassy Walden Awards competition.
+Shoreline Arts Alliance is presenting the annual New Voices in Children’s Literature: Tassy Walden Awards competition.

 This contest affords unpublished Connecticut authors and illustrators of children’s books the opportunity to have manuscripts and portfolios reviewed by literary agents and possibly by editors and art directors at some of the major publishing houses for children’s literature.